 There are lots of different ways to exhibit your work, including group exhibitions, solo exhibitions, trade shows and fairs.
 Here you will find advice on researching, preparing and taking part in exhibitions and trade shows, along with checklists and practical guides.

 Showcasing your work successfully at exhibitions requires planning and careful preparation.
 You need to choose the right exhibition for your work, calculate the costs involved and plan how to make the most of it.

 Research different exhibitions and choose one that is appropriate for your work and marketing aims.

 There are some decisions and considerations you'll need to make when preparing for an exhibition:

 - Why do you want to exhibit?
 And what aims do you have for the exhibition?
 Be specific so you can work towards achieving your aims.

 - Plan your display in detail before the exhibition and consider all the tools and materials you may need to display your work, including any signage.

-- How you will price your work (if you are selling to both the trade and the public you will need two levels of pricing – wholesale and retail)
+- How you will price your work (if you are selling to both the trade and the public you will need 2 levels of pricing – wholesale and retail)

 - Whether you are going to sell work there or take orders or commissions.